Call (303) 775-3221 Free Estimate

 How Ken Caryl Was Built

-The 1980s homes got 100-amp panels, often Challenger brand.
+The 1970s-80s homes got 100-amp panels, often Challenger brand.
 The 1990s brought larger homes with 200-amp service.
 By the 2000s, Ken Caryl was largely built out.
-The community is now mature, and the homes from its earliest phases are 40+ years old.
+The oldest homes are now approaching 50 years old.

 Electrical Code and Permits

 Ken Caryl is unincorporated Jefferson County.
-Colorado enforces the 2023 National Electrical Code statewide.
-Electrical permits go through the Jefferson County Building Division.
+Permits go through the Jefferson County Building Division, not a city office.
+Jefferson County adopted the 2023 NEC.

 What's changed since your home was built